psi4/psi4/doc/sphinxman/source/scf.rst

 COSX Exchange
 ~~~~~~~~~~~~~

-The semi-numerical COSX algorithm (described in [Neese:2009:98]_) is so-called
+The semi-numerical COSX algorithm (described in [Neese:2009:98]_) evaluates two-electron ERIs
-because the two-electron ERIs are evaluated analytically over one electron
-coordinate and numerically over the other electron coordinate.
+analytically over one electron coordinate and numerically over the other electron coordinate.
 The numerical
 integration is performed on standard DFT quadrature grids, which are described
 in :ref:`DFT`.
 Both the accuracy of the COSX algorithm and also the computational
 cost are directly determined by the size of the integration grid, so selection